Ongoing Calls for Papers

 Deadline: January 31, 2026

-For this special issue on New Urbanism and its Contours of Inclusion, the Editorial Board of JLPP and the special issue guest editors, Aniket Nandan (Indian Institute of Science Education and Research, Bhopal) and Shaoni Shabnam (National Institute of Technology Meghalaya), invite submissions on the following themes:
+For this special issue on New Urbanism and its Contours of Inclusion, the Editorial Board of JLPP and the special issue guest editors, Dr. Aniket Nandan (Indian Institute of Science Education and Research, Bhopal) and Dr. Shaoni Shabnam (National Institute of Technology Meghalaya), invite submissions on the following themes:

 - Informal housing, disposition and the politics of space